theCastleBuilder/Acute-myeloid-leukemia/README.md

 #### TFs visualization on scRNA-seq data

 We preprocessed the single cell data (detailed steps are described in the notebook [scRNAseq_AML.ipynb](scRNAseq_AML.ipynb)) and using the author's markup by cell types looked at the expression of transcription factors in different bone marrow cell types ([van Galen et al., 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6515904/)).
-The most interesting transcription factors are shown on the dot plot.
+The TFs having the most interesting pattern of expression between cell types are shown on the dotplot.

  ![dotplot_scRNAseq](dotplot_scRNAseq.PNG)

 We also built UMAP plots to visualize the expression of transcription factors of interest in order to highlight their expression level in certain cell types.
 The UMAP plot for MAFB which is overexpressed in monocytes and monocyte-like cells is shown below as an example.

 ![MAFB_featureplot](MAFB_featureplot.png)